Anael-dev/messenger-app/README.md

 :heavy_check_mark: Display online and last seen status

 :heavy_check_mark: Show when a user is typing

+:heavy_check_mark: Display a history of the last 20 room's messages

 :heavy_check_mark: Get notifications on unread messages